-During the academic semesters our primary function is to offer one-to-one counseling sessions to our students.
+During the academic semesters are primary function is to offer one-to-one counseling sessions to our students.
 Typically, sessions are approximately 45 minutes in duration and the meeting frequency is tailored to each individual student's needs.
-All of our services are offered by mental health professionals that are educated, experienced, and trained on the issues most often occurring in the lives of our students.
+Our services are offered by licensed mental health professionals that are educated, experienced, and trained in the areas most often occurring in the lives of our students.